martinseeger2002/recurciveCollectionGen/README.md

 python read_metadata.py
 ```

-The script will print the metadata, showing the filenames and their coordinates.
+The script will print the metadata, showing the trait type, trait name, and their coordinates.